-Shipping: Free Shipping Program
+Shipping: Eligible for Free Shipping Program

 California - In Stock

 The Tap-A-Draft unit is a patented beverage dispensing system that uses a 16-gram CO2 cartridge regulated to 15psi to push out the carbonated beverage.
 The valve works in conjunction with the 6-liter and 3-liter bottles.
 The size of the system set up with a 6-liter bottle is 17" long with the widest point being 6.25" diameter.
 This size makes this perfect for most refrigerators, camping, parties, etc...

 - Instructions — Download the KEG920 instructions here.

-To serve, simply open the valve by pulling forward until beer is flowing.
+To serve: Simply open the valve by pulling forward until beer is flowing.
 It is best to open the valve all the way to avoid foaming.
 The valve has two regulators built in that hold a constant 15 psi, to maintain a constant carbonation level.
 There is a built in check valve to stop the gas from going from the bottle into the valve.
 Also, if the pressure in the bottle ever exceeds 60psi (usually from excessive warming, or wild fermentation) the valve will open and relieve the pressure in the bottle.
 The valve itself is covered by a one year warranty against any manufacturing defects.

 Carbonating: To do an average 5-gallon batch of beer or soda, you will need 3 six-liter bottles.
-The bottles can be carbonated one of two ways.
+The bottles can be carbonated one of two ways:

-Forced You can force carbonate the beer or soda by using the 16-gram CO2 cartridges.
+- Forced: You can force carbonate the beer or soda by using the 16-gram CO2 cartridges.
 Simply fill the bottle, attach the valve, insert the CO2 cartridges, and place into the refrigerator.
 Since the valve holds 15psi, the liquid should carbonate in about 7 days.
 Most of the CO2 will be absorbed into the liquid, so replace the cartridges when the beer flow slows.
 Usually it just requires 2 cartridges (1 to carbonate, 1 to serve) when force carbonating.
 When using this method it is very important the beer starts and stays cold to ensure Co2 is absorbed into the liquid.